Skip to main content

 CodeIconMeaning

-mergedMultiple sources were combined into one output
+mergedMultiple sources combined

-overwrittenExisting file was replaced
+overwrittenExisting file replaced

-file-renamedFile was renamed to avoid collision
+file-renamedRenamed to avoid collision

 JSON Output Example